pradeepsinngh/Numerical-Optimization-Notes/README.md

 # Numerical Optimization Notes

-This repo hosts my implememtations for different oprtimization algorithms.
+This repo hosts my implememtations for different optimization algorithms.
 Broadly numerical optimizations algorithms can be divided into 3 categories:--

 1.) **Descent methods** : adapted to convex cost functions
  - steepest descent,